apache/druid/docs/content/development/extensions-core/test-stats.md

 # Test Stats Aggregators

 Incorporates test statistics related aggregators, including z-score and p-value.
-Please refer to [https://www.paypal-engineering.com/2017/06/29/democratizing-experimentation-data-for-product-innovations/](https://www.paypal-engineering.com/2017/06/29/democratizing-experimentation-data-for-product-innovations/) for background and details.
+Please refer to [https://www.paypal-engineering.com/2017/06/29/democratizing-experimentation-data-for-product-innovations/](https://www.paypal-engineering.com/2017/06/29/democratizing-experimentation-data-for-product-innovations/) for math background and details, although its input spec and example are out of date.

 Make sure to include `druid-stats` extension in order to use these aggregrators.